debdayal/app-project-docker/README.md

 Scaling up a service like:

-> docker-compose -p app user-service=2
+> docker-compose -p app scale user-service=2